 The intercept (C) is the point where the line crosses the y axis.
 The intercept can also be defined algebraically as the value of y when x = 0.

 I work through the first two examples on the second slide with the class and encourage the students to attempt the third question on their mini-whiteboards.
+Click here to watch the video.
 If more practice is needed I use the Interactive Excel File to generate further questions.
 When they are ready students work through the questions on the third slide independently.
 All the answers are provided in the lesson plan.

 The plenary extends the learning because the line now has a fractional gradient, negative intercept and students need to choose their own coordinates to use.